 The Agricultural Act of 2014 made a historic commitment to maintaining and repairing the infrastructure associated with the nation's many watersheds through the Watershed Rehabilitation Program.
 Some of these structures are decades past their original designed lifespan.
-NACD supports full mandatory and discretionary funding for the Watershed Rehabilitation Program.
+NACD supports \$100 million for the Watershed Rehabilitation Program.

-In addition to the Watershed Rehabilitation program, dually as important to preserving the nation's water quality and quantity is the Watershed Operations account's discretionary funding.
-The President's budget made a positive step by requesting \$200 million for Fiscal Year 2016.
-NACD supports a funding level of \$300 million for the Watershed Operations account.
-The collective Watershed Program benefits to rural and urban communities across the country add up to a stronger national economy and a more productive and secure nation.
-The Watershed Program represents opportunity for the perfect blend of natural resource protection and the creation of economic opportunity for rural America.
-Investment in the Watershed Program represents expanding opportunities for natural resource conservation coupled with important national economic and environmental dividends for all Americans.
+In addition to the Watershed Rehabilitation program, equally as important to preserving the nation's water quality and quantity is the Watershed Operations account's discretionary funding.
+NACD supports a funding level of \$400 million for the Watershed Operations account.
+The collective Watershed Program's benefits to rural and urban communities across the country add up to a stronger national economy and a more productive and secure nation.
+The Watershed Program represents the prospect for the perfect blend of natural resource protection and the creation of economic opportunity it rural areas.
+Investment in the program denotes expanding opportunities for natural resource conservation coupled with important national economic and environmental dividends.

-Successful conservation requires a strong public, private partnership; efforts begin at the local level, with technical assistance and funding from federal, state and local governments and the private sector.
+Successful conservation requires a strong public, private partnership; efforts begin at the local level, with technical assistance and funding from federal, state, and local governments and the private sector.
 NRCS is an essential federal partner and resource in helping landowners plan and develop conservation practices on their property.
-For example, ongoing restoration efforts in the Chesapeake Bay, Great Lakes, Mississippi River Basin and the Trinity River demonstrate locally led conservation efforts with national significance that benefit from technical assistance.
+For example, ongoing restoration efforts in the Chesapeake Bay, Great Lakes, Mississippi River Basin, and the Trinity River demonstrate locally led conservation efforts with national significance that benefit from technical assistance.